eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-concepts.md

 ## API versioning

 Ditto's HTTP API is versioned in the URL: `/api/<apiVersion>`.
+Currently, Ditto only provides API version `2`.
-Currently Ditto distinguishes between deprecated API version `1` and API version `2`.
+API version 1 was deprecated and deleted as of Ditto version 2.0.0

 The API version is a promise that no HTTP resources (the static ones defined by Ditto itself) are modified in an incompatible/breaking way.
 As the HTTP resources reflect the JSON structure of the `Thing` entity, that also applies for this entity.
-In API version 1, the JSON structure of the `Thing` entity won't be changed in a breaking way (e.g. by removing or renaming a JSON field).

-That is also the reason for Ditto having already 2 API versions.
-In API 2 the `Thing` structure was changed to no longer contain the [ACL](basic-acl.html) inline as payload of the Thing.
-Instead, the authorization information in API 2 is managed by [Policies](basic-policy.html).
-The `acl` field was removed from the structure of the `Thing` and the `policyId` was added - that's why Ditto had to make this change in an API version 2.
+In API 2 the `Thing` structure contains a [Policy](basic-policy.html) where the authorization information is managed.

 ## Endpoints